ivanzmilic/NLTE_workshop_2023/README.md

 - Inter-comparison and systematics between the inversion codes (del Pino Aleman)
 - Non-standard atmospheric and perturbation parametrization (OLA, SVD, etc; Agrawal & Rast)
 - *Feel free to suggest more topics!*

+### Accommodation, travel, and other logistics:

+The conference follows a very informal format where there is no participation fee and participants handle their own accommodation and travel.
+Coffee breaks are kindly provided by the IA funds.

+Porto airport is well connected with most of the European capitals.

+IA shared some of the recommended accommodations.
+As Porto is quite popular location, it makes sense to reserve a hotel room or an Airbnb as soon as possible!